Stanford ROTC Coverage

 article "Students

 question ROTC policy".
-Note: John Patrick Bennett, a
+Note: A

 sophomore an ex-Air Force ROTC member, describes how he had to drop out of